Caustics by Refraction of Circles and Lines: Symbolic Computation of Envelopes

-and a polynomial of 1765 terms that is degree 12 in the four variables $x,y,r$ and $n$:
+of 1765 terms that is degree 12 in the four variables $x,y,r$ and $n$.

-As mentioned in the introduction, evolutes of plane curves are ED discriminants.
-For our running example \Cref{fig: CausticFig}, we compute the evolute using \Cref{fig: M2 evol}.
-It is a degree-twelve equation of 49 terms:
+As mentioned in the introduction, the evolute of a plane curve coincides with its ED-discriminant.
+We may compute the evolute of the Cartesian ovals from \Cref{ex: main} and \Cref{fig: CausticFig} as in \cite[Section 7]{draisma2016euclidean}.
+The result is a degree-12 equation of 49 terms:

-This polynomial is equal to \eqref{eq: long eq}, when specifying $r=1/3$ and $n=1/2$; \eqref{eq: long eq} is the component that corresponds to the complete caustic by refraction.
-Keeping $r$ and $n$ as variables in this code resulted in a program that did not terminate in reasonable time.
+Specifying $r=1/3$ and $n=1/2$, this polynomial equals \eqref{eq: long eq}; the factor \eqref{eq: long eq} corresponds to complete caustics by refraction.
+Keeping $r$ and $n$ unknown in the ED-discriminant code resulted in a program that did not terminate in reasonable time.

+In the example below, we perform similar computations for other conic sections and provide illustrations in \Cref{fig: Evolutes-Conic Sections}.
+This is possible since all conic sections may be parametrized in a similar way to the circle.
+However, we were not able to compute a general formula for the complete caustic, as we did for the circle.
+This is because too many variables are required to specify parabolas, ellipses, and hyperbolas for our code to terminate within reasonable time.